Dijariii/GitHubReadmeBuilder/README_FULL.md

    - Preview your README in real-time
    - Copy the markdown or download the README.md file
    - Paste it into your GitHub profile repository

-## ❓ Troubleshooting

-### Common Issues

-1. **GitHub API Rate Limiting**
-   - If you encounter API rate limiting, try using a GitHub token for authentication
-   - Set up your token in the app settings

-2. **Preview Not Updating**
-   - Clear your browser cache
-   - Ensure JavaScript is enabled in your browser

-3. **Custom Sections Not Saving**
-   - Make sure to click the "Add Section" button after entering section details

 ## 📄 License